Lava flow from volcano incinerates home on Hawaii's Big Island

 KAILUA-KONA Hawaii A slow-moving lava flow from an erupting volcano on Hawaii's Big Island incinerated a house on Monday, marking the first home devoured by a stream of molten rock that has crept toward the village of Pahoa for weeks, civil defense officials said.

-The home had been evacuated some time ago, and no injuries were reported from the river of lava, which began oozing from Kilauea Volcano in late June.
-Hawaii County Civil Defense officials said no other dwellings were immediately threatened.
+The house was abandoned some time ago, and no injuries were reported from the lava flow, which began oozing from Kilauea Volcano in late June.
+Hawaii Civil Defense officials said no other residential structures were immediately threatened.

-The home ignited just before noon local time by a finger of lava that broke out from the primary flow on Sunday, even as the leading edge came to a near standstill 480 feet (145 meters) away from Pahoa Village Road, the main street through town, officials said.
+The home was ignited just before noon local time by a finger of lava that broke out from the main flow on Sunday, even as the leading edge of the lava came to a near standstill 480 feet (145 meters) away from Pahoa Village Road, the main street through town, officials said.

-Video posted online by civil defense showed a crackling, charcoal-colored carpet of lava enveloping the grounds around the house as flames and thick smoke engulfed the single-story, wood-paneled home, causing it to collapse.

-Members of the family who had lived there stood by to "document and observe" their home burning from a safe distance, said county civil defense chief Darryl Oliveira.

-The only other structures destroyed in the area were a storage shed and a cattle-feeding shelter consumed by lava last month.
-Another offshoot of lava narrowly missed a house last month, coming within 100 feet of that building.

-Residents of about 50 homes in the projected path of the lava have been making preparations to flee for weeks, many emptying their houses of belongings in case an evacuation became necessary.
+Residents of about 50 homes that lie in the projected path of the lava have been preparing to leave the area, many of them emptying their houses of belongings in case an evacuation should become necessary.

-(Reporting by Karin Stanton; Writing by Steve Gorman; Editing by Cynthia Johnston, Sandra Maler and Ken Wills)
+(Reporting by Karin Stanton; Writing by Steve Gorman; Editing by Cynthia Johnston and Sandra Maler)